Bella Vista Homes developer, engineer appeal convictions

 Alan argued Judge Paul Mabey QC had erred in finding Cameron liable for conviction.

-Judge Mabey had also relied heavily on the council's expert witness' evidence about those documents, who also introduced the issue of compliance with the building code, he said.
+Judge Mabey had also relied heavily on the council's expert witness' evidence about those documents, and they had also introduced the issue of compliance with the building code, he said.

 Alan said as an independent structural engineering inspector, Cameron should not be held criminally liable for any defective building works outside the scope of his role.